-What is a heat exchanger ?
+What is a Heat Exchanger ?

 It is an equipment which reduces the temperature of a medium by transferring it’s heat to another medium where both the mediums are separated by a solid membrane or wall like structure.
 In other words we can say that It is an equipment which is used for transferring the thermal energy of one fluid into the another fluid with having a medium of separation in between them.

-Type of Heat Exchanger
+Types of Heat Exchanger

-- Type of heat exchanger on the basis on flow
+- On the basis on flow

-- Type of heat exchanger on the basis of design
+- On the basis of design

 We will be discussing both the classification of heat exchanger on the basis of flow and on the basis of design as well in detail in a sequential manner.

-Type of heat exchanger on the basis of flow
+On the basis of flow

 - Cross flow – In cross flow heat exchanger the flow of one of the fluid is perpendicular to the flow of the second fluid.

 - Parallel flow – In parallel flow the direction of both the fluid is same.
-Both of them enter the heat exchanger from same side and exit from the same side.
+Both of them enter the exchanger from same side and exit from the same side.

 - Opposite flow – In opposite flow the direction of both the fluid are in opposite direction.
 The entering side of one fluid is the exit side of the second medium.

-Type of heat exchanger on the basis of design
+On the basis of design

-Heat exchangers are of two types according to their design
+These are of two types according to their design

-- Shell and tube heat exchanger
+- Shell and Tube Type

-- Plate heat exchanger
+- Plate Type

 Plate types are made up of assembly of identical plates pressed together.
 The plates have horizontal or Chevron corrugations.
 The corrugations provide stiffness to the plate thus permitting the use of thinner material in the making.
 Moreover, it also increases the surface area and Aids in cooling.
 The working space of the plates are sealed by nitrile rubber.
 The sealings are provided in such a manner that one type of fluid flows in every alternate plates and the other fluid in other alternate plates.